About Vidae Falls

 Indeed, it was one of the few waterfalls in all our waterfalling experiences that we didn’t need to work for (other than the drive to get here; see directions below).

-With such minimal physical effort to experience the Vidae Falls, we scrambled around the steep scree slope trying to look for different angles and ways to photograph and view the reportedly 115ft falls.
+With such minimal physical effort to experience the Vidae Falls, we were tempted to scramble around the steep scree slope trying to look for different angles and ways to photograph and view the reportedly 115ft falls.

-As we did this, we tried not to mind the mosquitos which were in abundance during our July 2016 visit (but not so much during our August 2009 visit).
+As we did this on our first two visits, we tried not to mind the mosquitos which were in abundance during our July 2016 visit (but not so much during our August 2009 visit).

 Vidae Falls featured a main cascading drop before reaching a rocky slope with less of an incline that eventually made its way down beneath the Rim Drive.